ooples/pine_script_docs/source/primer/Next_steps.rst

 The `Pine User Manual <https://www.tradingview.com/pine-script-docs/en/v5/index.html>`__ is in HTML format and in English only.

 The `Pine Reference Manual <https://www.tradingview.com/pine-script-reference/v5/>`__ documents what each variable, function or Pine keyword does.
-It is an essential tool for all Pine programmers, and your life will be miserable if you try to write programs in Pine without consulting it.
+It is an essential tool for all Pine programmers; your life will be miserable if you try to write scripts of any reasonable complexity without consulting it.
 It exists in two formats: the HTML format we just linked to, and the popup version, which can be accessed from the Pine Editor, by either CTRL + clicking on a keyword, or by using the Editor's "More/Pine Script reference (pop-up)" menu.
 The Reference Manual is translated in other languages.